CDCgov/prime-reportstream/prime-router/docs/api/README.md

 OAuth above: a client secret, ID, and scope is encoded as a JWT and sent to the server; which responds with a bearer token the client can use to authenticate and authorize further requests.

+The initial JWT must be created outside of the swagger environment.
+An example using a python script is provided in this repo (examples/generate-jwt-python).
+See the README instructions in that directory for instructions, summarized here:
+1. Install python dependencies for generating JWT
+2. Set variables on lines 28-30 in the script (`my_client_id`, `my_kid`, and `my_rsa_keypair_file`)
+3. Run the script!
+The penultimate curl contains the JWT used to retrieve a bearer token.
+The final curl contains an example using that bearer token.

 #### API Key (x-functions-key)

 This method utilizes a simple API key and a client ID that is mapped to a header value and sent with every request.
 It is less secure, deprecated, and should only be used in edge cases where OAuth is not possible.
+This key is generated and stored in the Azure cloud and provided by reportstream to the end user.

-## Notes
+## Developer Notes

+The openapi spec for reportstream is generated from annotations in the code.
+This facilitates accurate and timely updates and an otherwise ameliorates a lengthy, manual, repetitive, and error-prone process.

 ### Swagger UI Customization and Maintenance
 This section is currently empty.